LukeSmithxyz/LARBS/dwm-guide.md

 ## Recording

 I use maim and ffmpeg to make different recordings of the desktop and audio.
 All of these recording shortcuts will output into ˜, and will not overwrite previous recordings as their names are based on their exact times.

-- PrintScreen – Take a screenshot
+- `PrintScreen` – Take a screenshot
-- Shift+PrintScreen – Select area to screenshot
+- `Shift`+`PrintScreen` – Select area to screenshot
 -`Mod`+`PrintScreen` – Opens dmenu menu to select kind of audio/video recording -`Mod`+`Delete` – Kills any recording started in the above way.
 -`Mod`+`Shift+c` – Toggles a webcam in the bottom right for screencasting.